charityyoungblood/StatisticsAndProbability/ProducingData.md

     - There are subtle reasons why the sample's results are BIASED, as certain types of individuals are more likely to be selected than others

   3. Sampling Frame
-    - A list of the items or people forming a population from which a sample is taken
+    - A list of potential individuals or items TO BE sampled
     - The "Sampling Frame" needs to match the population of interest as closely as possible, otherwise there can be bias in the study

   4. Systematic Sampling